-Modern World Literature
+LIT177 Modern World Literature 3 cr. hr.

 While emphasizing modern writers and their work (1900-present), this course explores literature from a variety of countries.
 The course is survey in nature and will include the four major literary genres of poetry, short story, drama, and novel.
-The multi-cultural aspects of literature and their connection to the human experience will be stressed.
+The multicultural aspects of literature and their connection to the human experience will be stressed.

-English Literature Early Writings to 1800 3 cr. hr.
+LIT231 English Literature Early Writings to 1800 3 cr. hr.